 - Make sure you are already inside a page or post you want to publish or have already published (in that case, it should be in edited mode)

-Follow the image below to get an understanding on how to get this done perfectly.
+Follow the image below to get an understanding of how to get this done perfectly.

-This is technical to define, however, what you should know is that the permalinks structure is of high importance when it comes to search engine optimization issues.
+To build a school website, either for a creche or university, what you should know is that the permalinks structure is of high importance when it comes to search engine optimization issues.
+I will explain.

-The standard best practice for such niche website we are building i.e. the school or education site is to change the default settings to a name based settings.
+The standard best practice for such a niche website we are building i.e. the school or education site is to change the default settings to a name-based setting.

 The guidelines and images below will be of help.